top of page

 In the early 1980s it briefly became the leased residence of world-renowned Findhorn's co-founder, Peter Caddy.
 Having moved on from his Scotland adventure and remarried, he was interested in setting up a new kind of Findhorn, very possibly at Stewart Springs (then tenuously on the market, if at a likely prohibitively speculative price).
 It would've become a teaching and retreat center of sorts.
 His group actually held workshop conferences on the grounds.
 For reasons uncertain, the plans never panned out. see Book Excerpts

-It's an everlasting pity the masons couldn't have taken the time to find more suitable buyers, ones who'd naturally want to keep alive the dedicated focus of honoring the land
+It's an everlasting pity the masons couldn't have taken the time to find more suitable buyers, ones who'd want to keep alive the dedicated focus of honoring the land

-What became known as the Cottage, perched above apartment row #1-6 up from the restaurant, was possibly built by the third member and kept within the main central parcel.
-Maybe its resident had agreed to serve as caretaker for the public area's occasional guests and running the bathhouse between enjoying one of the best sites on the land for its white noise water music, sitting as it is right above the seasonally thundering creek.
+What became known as the Cottage, perched above apartment row #1-6, up from the restaurant, was possibly built by the third member and kept within the main central parcel.
+Maybe its resident had agreed to serve as caretaker for the public area's occasional guests and running the bathhouse between enjoying one of the best sites on the land for its white noise water music, sitting as it does right above the seasonally thundering creek.

 The Grand Goodpasture Era